liamross/interval-resizer/README.md

 To benefit from the interval-resizer, content within the *internals* wrapper must be set in a way to fill the wrapper's height.
-This allows the interaction where the wrapper becomes `height: auto`.
+This allows the interaction where the wrapper becomes `height: auto`, and the internal height is measured.
 The easiest way is with flexbox, as demonstrated in the following examples (obviously the class names can be whatever you want, I just use these for the example).

 #### SCSS